reddxae/unrestrict/README_en.md

 You can share "full access to the server" (i.e., manage protocols, users, etc., on another device) through the additional menu (three dots) in the same Share section.

 # MTProto
-> This section will be completed in the near future.

 We recommend using [mtg](https://github.com/9seconds/mtg) to set up MTProto.
-There is an [updated fork](https://github.com/GetPageSpeed/MTProxy) of the official MTProto by the Telegram team, whose setup is [described in detail through this link.](https://gist.github.com/rameerez/8debfc790e965009ca2949c3b4580b91)
+There is an [updated fork](https://github.com/GetPageSpeed/MTProxy) of the official MTProto by the Telegram developers.
+[Its configuration is described in detail here.](https://gist.github.com/rameerez/8debfc790e965009ca2949c3b4580b91)